bastibe/timeup/README.md

 On macOS, there are a few issues:
 - The file system does not support `:` in file names
-- macOS does not support Python 3

-Thus, we need to change the directory name pattern, and we need to call a user-installed python3.
+Thus, we need to change the directory name pattern.

 Write a configuration file in `~/Library/LaunchAgents/`: